Today, we’re bringing you one fantastic battle between two beautiful maximalist neutral running shoes: the Saucony Triumph vs Ride.

 The landing platform on the Triumph 17 is much wide so I was expecting a bit more room through the toe box and in the middle of the foot.

 Overall, no complaints there on either shoe.
-They both feel very true to size and they feel great.
+Both Saucony’s feel very true to size and they feel great.
 They feel just like a sock-type fit.

 If you’re overwhelmed at how running shoe brands size their shoes, we’ve done a nice comparison of shoe size between brands.